Inguinal and Umbilical Hernia

 What is an inguinal hernia?

-As a male fetus grows and matures during pregnancy, the testicles develop in the abdomen and then move down into the scrotum through an area called the inguinal canal.
-Shortly after the baby is born, the inguinal canal closes, preventing the testicles from moving back into the abdomen.
+As a male fetus grows and matures during pregnancy, the testicles develop in the belly and then move down into the scrotum through an area called the inguinal canal.
+Shortly after the baby is born, the inguinal canal closes, preventing the testicles from moving back into the belly.
 If this area does not close completely, a loop of intestine can move into the inguinal canal through the weakened area of the lower abdominal wall, causing a hernia.

 What is an umbilical hernia?

 When the fetus is growing and developing during pregnancy, there is a small opening in the abdominal muscles so that the umbilical cord can pass through, connecting the mother to the baby.
 After birth, the opening in the abdominal muscles closes as the baby matures.
 Sometimes, these muscles do not meet completely, and there is still a small opening present.
 A loop of intestine can move into the opening between abdominal muscles and cause a hernia.

 Who is at risk for developing a hernia?

 Hernias happen more often in children who have one or more of the following risk factors: